ArtS/arts.github.com/_posts/2015-07-30-how-to-avoid-and-fix-nullreferenceexceptions-in-asp-net-mvc.md

 published: true
 ---
-Quite often people stumble into same problems again and again, and getting a NullReferenceException is the one that occurs most frequently, and frankly can be quite annoying.
+Quite often people stumble into same problems again and again, and getting a NullReferenceException is the one that occurs most frequently, and frankly, can be quite annoying.
 This problem happens when writing brand-new ASP.NET MVC code, such as controllers or views, but also when modifying existing code that used to work just fine, but somehow suddenly got broken.
 Here I want to show you why these exceptions happen and how to fix them, so you can stop wasting your time and do more of the